 Second, the ASEAN region’s logistics and infrastructure is far more developed.
 For example, low-cost airlines like AirAsia aren’t present in Latin America.
 Getting around Asia is much easier and less expensive for a large, growing middle class.

-Furthermore, high-quality airports, efficient sea ports, along with several upcoming high-speed rail systems draw tourism and business alike.
+Furthermore, high-quality airports, efficient sea ports, along with several upcoming high-speed rail systems draw tourism and business alike to Southeast Asia.

 What are the implications of all this?
 Well, places such as Kenya, Peru, and even Georgia must work their way up the economic ladder “the hard way”, so to speak.
 They don’t have easy access to 4 billion people in their backyard, nor the money which comes along with them.